viewstools/docs/Blocks/README.md

 If you use Views Tools, save your Svgs in `Svgs` folder inside your project.
 Tools will automatically convert all Svgs from that folder into `.view` files and into React components (`.view.js` files) when you open the project.
 You can treat the `Svgs` folder as a working directory and keep all your original files in there.
 ![Example of the folder structure with Svgs folder](SvgsFolder.png)

+Important: Any files, images, SVGs, views have to start with a capital letter due to the way that JavaScript works.

 # Containers